 What is a wireframe in web development?

-A wireframe in UX/UI design is a detailed plan of a website which allows you to focus on the structure and design interface on the conceptual level, before you start with the graphic implementation of your ideas.
+A wireframe in UX/UI design is a detailed plan of a website that allows you to focus on the structure and design interface on the conceptual level before you start with the graphic implementation of your ideas.
 A well-thought-out wireframe can be a great basis for a website layout in which your future design will take place.

 Each wireframe consists of multiple elements, the number of which is defined by a number of reasons.
 The type of company, its requirements, and the website owner’s involvement can all place limits on the level at which you need to specify the web design wireframe.

 However, there are some basic things that designers typically include in a web page wireframe: